 The best agreement was obtained by minimizing the $\chi^{2}$ between the observed and synthetic spectra ($I_{\mathrm{qs}}^{\mathrm{sim}}(\lambda, \sigma, \nu)$).
 The resulting parameters are a Gaussian width of $\sigma = 3.77$~pixels (or $55.34$~m\AA), which corresponds to a FWHM of $130.04$~m\AA, and a spectral stray light fraction of $3.8\,\%$.

-For the HiFI+ data only the G-band channel was used as this was the longest wavelength channel available with photospheric information close to that of the Helioseismic and Magnetic Imager \citep[HMI,][]{Scherrer2012} on board the Solar Dynamics Observatory \citep[SDO,][]{Pesnell2012}.
-These data were processed with the sTools software \citep{Kuckein2017}, using the Kiepenheuer Institute Speckle Imaging Package \citep[KISIP,][]{Woger2008}.
+For the HiFI+ data, only the G-band channel was used since it was the longest wavelength channel available with photospheric information close to that of the Helioseismic and Magnetic Imager \citep[HMI;][]{Scherrer2012} on board the Solar Dynamics Observatory \citep[SDO;][]{Pesnell2012}.
+These data were processed with the sTools software \citep{Kuckein2017}, using the Kiepenheuer Institute Speckle Imaging Package \citep[KISIP;][]{Woger2008}.
 The speckle-restored time series covers a FOV of $71\arcsec \times 60\arcsec$ with a plate scale of 0.028\arcsec\ pixel$^{-1}$.